Building Customer Trust with social media | ProvenExpert.com

 Building trust in the digital world follows different rules than direct interaction in real life.
 The dynamics of social networks in particular require innovative, appropriate approaches in order to be able to build trust in the long term.
 ProvenExpert.com reveals what you need to bear in mind.

-Why should your business be on social media?
+Why you should be on social media as a business?

-1. Today, communication with prospective customers increasingly occurs via digital channels and more and more frequently directly via social media platforms.
-Studies have shown a continuous increase in social media users on almost all popular channels for years.
+In today's world, communication with customers and prospects increasingly takes place via digital channels, and more and more frequently directly via social media platforms.
+For years, studies have shown a continuous increase in social media users on almost all popular channels.
+Facebook continues to lead the way.
+94% of companies that are active on social media have a Facebook account.
+Only then do sites like Instagram (76%), LinkedIn (59%) and YouTube (53%) follow.

 Which social media channel is right for your business?

-• Twitteris an excellent active exchange of opinions and relevant news.
+Instagram is just as suitable as Facebook for brand, image and community building.
+Above all, Instagram should not be underestimated as a platform for influencers.
+No other social channel in Germany is currently enjoying such success in influencer marketing as Instagram.
+Cristiano Ronaldo recently topped the list of the most successful influencers on Instagram and is estimated to earn up to 2 million euros per post.
+Twitter users enjoy an active exchange of opinions and relevant news.
 It is also used heavily by politicians in particular, as one could see from the example of the last U.S. president.
 Snapchat and WhatsApp targets are also more entertaining and informative than sales-promoting - apart from discount promotions.
 Nevertheless, political and social change not infrequently lead to rapid adjustments and changes, so channels should be reviewed regularly.
 How TikTok's current triumphant success will develop remains to be seen.

 Building trust with the right email marketing?
 We show you how it works!